Different types of file downloads require different code strategies. This page outlines various strategies you may take.Documentation Index

 - Reworkd will then asynchronously visit and download the file.
 We use

-mimicking browser behavior when downloading the file.
+curl-cffimimicking browser behavior when downloading the file.

 Indirect Download Links

 Indirect downloads happen when the direct link isn’t immediately visible but becomes available after clicking a button or link.
+To handle indirect downloads:- Click the button/link to open the URL.

 - Capture and save the newly loaded URL.